About Me &

 As someone who’s invested in your (and your kids’) healing, I don’t want to add to that stress and pressure.
 I’m here to help you map a clear path forward.
 One where you can stop searching the internet late into the night, scribbling notes from hundreds of blog posts.

 From there, you won’t bother keeping up with all the health dogma that’s out there, telling you how to live and how to eat.
-You’ll know what works for you and relish in the freedom to not eat so perfectly all the time.
+You’ll know what works for you and enjoy the freedom of not eating so perfectly all the time.

 Not so long ago I was bulk buying mac and cheese and ramen noodles.
 My cooking skills were limited to boiling water and squeezy packets.
-And I thought that I naturally had an anxious and low-energy personality.
+And I thought that I had a naturally anxious and low-energy personality.

-Twelve years later I’m home cooking, going to bed early, cleaning naturally, and stashing mason jars in every cabinet.
+Twelve years later I’m cooking from scratch, going to bed early, cleaning naturally, and stashing mason jars in every cabinet.
 I’ve developed a sustainable lifestyle that keeps me energized, outgoing, and mentally clear.

 I believe that if you really want to create a healthy lifestyle, you need to be comfortable being different and making choices that work for your body.